achristen/Meteobike/readme.md

     enable_uart=1

-Save and Exit with Strng-O and Strng-X and reboot the Raspberry Pi Zero
+Save and Exit with Ctrl-0 (German: Strg-O) and Ctrl-X (Strg-X) and then reboot the Raspberry Pi Zero.

-Run these commands to use the serial port:
+Once rebotted, run these commands to use the serial port:

     $ sudo killall gpsd
     $ sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock

+Next, edit the file /etc/rc.local using the nano editor:

+    $ sudo nano /etc/rc.local

 An insert at the very end, but above the line `exit 0` the following command:

     gpsd /dev/ttyS0 -F /var/run/gpsd.sock

-This enables that every time the Raspberry Pi Zero is booted, the command will be executed.
+Now, every time the Raspberry Pi Zero is booted, this command will be executed.

 Turn off the Raspberry Pi Zero.
 Disconnect the power cable from the Raspberry Pi Zero.
 Connect the GPS physically using the pre-soldered wires, with the following color coding on the pins of the Raspberry Pi Zero: